What the Court Needs to Know

 Before being appointed as a temporary or permanent guardian or conservator every proposed appointee, except entities referred to in section 14-5411, subsection B, shall provide to the court, under oath, the following information: 1.
 Whether or not the proposed appointee has been convicted of a felony in any jurisdiction and, if so, the nature of the offense, the name and address of the sentencing court, the case number, the date of conviction, the terms of the sentence...

-Court Discretion and Additional Safeguards
+Court Discretion and Extra Safeguards

 The appointing court may impose restrictions or conditions on the appointment of a guardian or conservator, or of a category of guardian or conservator, that it finds necessary to provide for the appropriate care and supervision of its wards or protected persons.